-Note that in the lift any curve from $A$ to itself will intersect $A^\epsilon$ an even number of times so (3) is indeed particular to our case, in that we needed two different boudnary components in the lift.
-For a concrete example, the universal cover of $\R^3 \setminus B^3$ is simply connected and, taking the boundary of the ball to be the shrinking sphere, any outward perturbation will flow away to infinity under the RMCF. $ $
+Since the domains $\widehat{R_{out, in}}$ are simply connected and $A^\epsilon$ is a graph over $A$, such a $\gamma$ certainly exists as in the statement of item (3).
+Note that in the lift any curve from $A$ to itself will intersect $A^\epsilon$ an even number of times so (3) is indeed particular to our case, in that we needed two different boundary components in the lift.
+For a concrete example, the universal cover of $\R^3 \setminus B^3$ is simply connected and, taking the boundary of the ball to be the shrinking sphere, any outward perturbation will flow away to infinity under the RMCF.
 Denote by $N$ the stable self shrinker we obtain from theorem \ref{minlimit}.
-Since $M$ was proper, by Ding and Xin (theorem \ref{proper} above) it had polynomial volume growth and hence finite entropy, so that the entropy decreasing perturbation $M^\epsilon$ does as well (more elementary but more specific to our setting, it has polynomial volume growth because it has a single conical end).
+Since $M$ was proper, by Ding and Xin (theorem \ref{proper} above) it had polynomial volume growth and hence finite entropy, so that the entropy decreasing perturbation $M^\epsilon$ does as well; more elementarily it has polynomial volume growth because it has a single conical end.
 By the monotonicity of entropy for nonfattening level set flow this implies $N$ does as well, which in turn gives $N$ has polynomial volume growth.
 In particular it must not be a stable shrinker, giving a contradiction and showing $\pi_1$ surjectivity holds with respect to both the inner and outer components of $M$.
-Since $M$ is asymptotically conical we obtain theorem \ref{thm:unknotted} in this case as indicated in remark \ref{importantrem}.
+Since $M$ is asymptotically conical we obtain theorem \ref{thm:unknotted} in this case as indicated in lemma \ref{importantrem}.
 Alternatively one could apply the Frankel theorem to $N$ and $M$ to gain a contradiction, since they must be disjoint by the set monotonicity (item (1) of theorem \ref{LSF}) of the flow.